rlane/Oort-legacy/README.md

 - orders - a string global containing the orders for this ship as set by the spawn() function.

+- ships - a global table containing all the properties of each ship class.

 ### Ships

 The available ship classes are specified by the ships.lua file.
+This table is available to the AI in the "ships" global.

 #### Energy